 Thanks to a combination of poor design, workmanship, inspection and material choices, many New Zealand buildings suffer from ‘leaky building syndrome’, or weathertightness failure.
 This is where water gets past the external cladding of a building and can’t easily escape.
 If left untreated, it can cause the building’s structure to decay.

-When do you need a weathertightness/façade review?
+When do you need a weathertightness or façade review?

 Client driven